El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 El Salvador Votes With Gang-busting Bukele Miles Ahead

-San Salvador, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Polls opened in El Salvador Sunday with victory in the bag for incumbent President Nayib Bukele thanks to his no-holds-barred war on gangs that has slashed homicide rates in a violence-weary nation.
+San Salvador, (APP - UrduPoint / Pakistan Point News - 5th Feb, 2024) Salvadorans voted Sunday with victory assured for incumbent President Nayib Bukele thanks to a no-holds-barred war on gangs that has slashed homicide rates in the violence-weary country.

-For the first time since civil war ended in 1992, the Central American country will vote under a state of emergency imposed for 42-year-old Bukele's gang crackdown.
+Voting without fear for the first time in many years under a state of emergency imposed for the crackdown, Salvadorans young and old waited patiently -- many gleefully -- in queues watched over by tens of thousands of police and soldiers countrywide.

-Bukele, who polls as Latin America's most popular leader, is also expected to expand his hold over the legislative assembly in Sunday's vote.
+Bukele, 42, holds approval ratings hovering around 90 percent, polls as Latin America's most popular leader and is expected to expand his hold over the legislative assembly.

+But his reelection is controversial, having been made possible by a loyalist Supreme Court ruling allowing him to bypass a constitutional ban on successive terms.

+El Salvador's fearsome gangs took some 120,000 civilian lives in three decades, according to the government, which says criminal groups controlled 80 percent of the country when Bukele took power in 2019.

 His government has rounded up more than 75,000 gangsters -- real and suspected -- since a state of emergency came into effect in March 2022.